awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 In either case, the goal is to log in through your identity provider and receive a SAML assertion that contains your username \(required\) and any [backend roles](fgac.md#fgac-concepts) \(optional, but recommended\)\.
 This information allows [fine\-grained access control](fgac.md) to assign permissions to SAML users\.
 In external identity providers, backend roles are typically called "roles" or "groups\."

-**Note**
+## Limitations<a name="saml-limitations"></a>
-You can't change the SSO URL, so SAML authentication for Kibana does not support proxy servers\.
++ You can't change the SSO URL, so SAML authentication for Kibana does not support proxy servers\.
++ Domains only support one Kibana authentication method at a time\.
+If you have [Amazon Cognito authentication for Kibana](es-cognito-auth.md) enabled, you must disable it before you can enable SAML\.

 ## Enabling SAML Authentication<a name="saml-enable"></a>

 You can only enable SAML authentication for Kibana on existing domains, not during the creation of new ones\.
 Due to the size of the IdP metadata file, we highly recommend using the AWS console\.

-**Tip**
-Domains only support one Kibana authentication method at a time\.
-If you have [Amazon Cognito authentication for Kibana](es-cognito-auth.md) enabled, you must disable it before you can enable SAML\.

 **To enable SAML authentication for Kibana \(console\)**